khanlab/labelmerge/docs/workflow/workflow.md

 in the workflow source.

 At a more granular level, Labelmerge reads one “base” and one “overlay” atlas image organized as BIDS derivatives, with the label names supplied as metadata in separate TSV files.
-An image mask is created for both the base and overlay images, mapping each unique label name in the parcellation scheme to their respective voxel coordinates.
-The two masks are then merged, with labels reindexed to range from one to the total number of labels across both images.
+Brain Masks are data dictionaries, mapping each label to the associated spatial region.
+The merge labels step is achieved by updating the empty mask in order of the overlay, exceptions, and base masks, overwriting any duplicate labels.
-An output image is constructed where any voxel that is labeled in both the base and overlay images takes the reindexed value from the overlay image.
-Finally, this image is written alongside a new metadata table where the label names are pre-appended with “base “ or “overlay “ as appropriate.
+Finally, this image is written alongside a new metadata table where the label names are prepended with “base “ or “overlay “ as appropriate.